 - Anchor it to prior knowledge.

 - Provide means for the learner to practice it in new contexts.

 - Ensure ample opportunities for interaction with the expert on the topic, especially at the beginning.

 - Encourage active monitoring of progress by enabling opportunities to receive feedback.

 - Gradually remove support and guidance as the learner becomes more proficient in the topic.

 With this framework, we’ve found that we’re able to be completely content-agnostic.
 It doesn’t matter what the topic is, if you apply each step in the framework you can create compelling, engaging, and most importantly, productive learning events.

-Finally, in the context of a group of people, this formal approach to learning creation is not the complete answer.
-The most effective way to teach a group of people is to use the framework outlined above to create an environment and system that captures, curates and amplifies knowledge that already exists and is created on a continual basis through experience, interaction, discovery, and sharing.
+In the context of a group, this formal approach to learning creation is not the complete answer.
+The most effective way to teach a group of people is to use the comprehensive 5-step process to create an environment and system that captures, curates and amplifies knowledge that already exists and is created on a continual basis through experience, interaction, discovery, and sharing.